jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 int foo = (5 + 8) * 3;  // foo is an original name
 {% endhighlight %}

-After this line is converted into tokens (tokenized), the resulting array of tokens would look as follows:
+After this line is tokenized, the resulting array of tokens would be:

 {% highlight plaintext %}
 [int, foo, =, (, 5, +, *, ), *, 3, ;]